Punjab: BJP stages sit-in outside Amarinder's house to protest attack on party MLA | Politics

 A few BJP leaders even took off their shirts as a mark of protest.

-The protesters raised slogans against the Congress-led Punjab government, alleging that law and order has completely broken down in the state.
+The protesters raised slogans against the Congress government in Punjab, alleging that law and order has completely broken down in the state.

 ''Does the opposition party (BJP) have no right to put forth its views?''
 Sharma asked while condemning the attack on Narang.